georgebabarus/magento-filesystem-extension/docs/source/extension/configuration.rst

 Field                      Data type                Description
 =========================  =======================  ======================================================
-driver_code                 string, required        identify the driver class need, registered in di.xml stream_code                 string|null             some drivers are using stream related php function and you need to specify 3 letters unique code for each connection region                      string|null             this is needed for S3 driver bucket                      string|null             this is needed for S3 driver credentials                 array|null              credentials consist of key and secret for S3 driver endpoint                    array|null              origin endpoint is the url used for API calls with credentials, frontend endpoint is used to serve public debug                       bool|null               debug mode is doing logs on requests made to storage service
+driver_code                 string, required        identify the driver class need, registered in di.xml stream_code                 string|null             some drivers are using stream related PHP function and you need to specify 3 letters unique code for each connection region                      string|null             this is needed for S3 driver bucket                      string|null             this is needed for S3 driver credentials                 array|null              credentials consist of key and secret for S3 driver endpoint                    array|null              origin endpoint is the URL used for API calls with credentials, frontend endpoint is used to serve public debug                       bool|null               debug mode is doing logs on requests made to storage service
 =========================  =======================  ======================================================